sljmn/SmartSpotter-Assessment/README.md

 # How to use this api?
 See below short documentation how to setup and use this api.
+The api is live and deployed on heroku: https://evilcorp-api.herokuapp.com/

 ## Signup
 Before you can use this API you need to signup, using your @evil-corp.com email address.
 Other @domains.tld wont work.
-Send a POST request to http://localhost:3000/signup (change http://localhost:3000/ to your domain) All request should be in JSON format.
+Send a POST request to https://evilcorp-api.herokuapp.com/signup
+All request should be in JSON format.

 ```